 How can you use Facebook to help you achieve your organisational aims and objectives?
 Can you Tweet for profit (or however else you measure success in your business)?
-Does blogging actually work and if so how should you go about it?
+Does blogging actually work and if so, how should you go about it?
 Should I start a YouTube channel?
-Is Google+ a plus?
+What about pictures to Instagram?
 And isn't LinkedIn just a place for job seekers?
-If you've been grappling with these sorts of questions then this workshop is for you.
+If you've been grappling with these sorts of questions, then this workshop is for you.

 The aim is to equip participants with the knowledge and skills to use Facebook, Twitter, LinkedIn, Wordpress and other social media platforms as a significant contributor to their overall organisational aims and objectives.

 The social web paradox: how Facebook et al have changed nothing but everything!

 Golden opportunity: what the social web offers in marketing, PR and communication terms.

 Getting started: why identifying aims and objectives must happen before choosing social web tools.

 Know thine audiences: how an understanding of your customers, clients or service users can help target your social media effort.